James O. Browning

-James Oren Browning (born April 6, 1956) is an American attorney serving as a United States district judge of the United States District Court for the District of New Mexico.
+James Oren Browning (born April 6, 1956) is an American attorney who served as a United States district judge of the United States District Court for the District of New Mexico from 2003 to 2026.

 Early life and education

 Browning was born in Levelland, Texas, and grew up in Hobbs, New Mexico.
 He received a Bachelor of Arts degree in political science from Yale University in 1978, graduating magna cum laude.
 While at Yale, Browning played varsity football.
 He then earned a Juris Doctor from the University of Virginia Law School in 1981.
-In law school, he was Editor in Chief of the Virginia Law Review.
+In law school, he was editor in chief of the Virginia Law Review.
 He is a member of the Raven Society and the Order of the Coif.
+Browning married his wife, Jan, in 1978 and they remained married until her death in 2019.
+The couple had three children.

 Career

 After law school, Browning served as a law clerk for Judge Collins J. Seitz on the United States Court of Appeals for the Third Circuit from 1981 to 1982 and then clerked for Justice Lewis F. Powell Jr. of the Supreme Court of the United States from 1982 to 1983.
 After finishing his judicial clerkships, Browning returned to New Mexico and began working at the law firm Rodey, Dickason, Sloan, Akin, & Robb.
 He was a deputy attorney general of the New Mexico Office of the Attorney General from 1987 to 1988.
 Afterward, he returned to private practice at Rodey, Dickason, Sloan, Akin, & Robb.
 In 1990, he formed his own law firm, Browning & Peifer, P.A.
 He continued to practice at Browning & Peifer until his appointment to the federal bench in 2003.